 The Immigration Act, Malta Permanent Residence Programme Regulations have been adopted by means of Legal Notice 121 of 2021.
 These enable Non-EU/EEA/Swiss nationals and their dependents to obtain a Maltese Permanent Residence Certificate which enables the successful applicants to reside in Malta indefinitely and obtain residence cards which are renewable every 5 years.

 Insight from AE

-What is the MRVP?
+What is the MPRP?

-Qualifying properties and investments must be held for a minimum period of five years from when the residence permit is issued.
+Qualifying properties must be held for a minimum period of five years from when the residence permit is issued.
 Applicants must also be in possession of stable and regular resources to maintain themselves and their dependents without recourse to the social system of Malta.
 The certificate shall be monitored annually for the initial five years, and then once every five years thereafter.

 How AE can help

 AE’s group company is a licensed accredited agent with the Residency Malta Agency.
 This puts us in an optimum position to assist, as all MPRP applications must be submitted to Residency Malta Agency through licensed entities.
 Even after the permit has been granted, the applicant’s agent will need to file compliance forms at regular intervals confirming that the conditions above continue to be adhered to.
 The team at AE will continue to work on your behalf, even after the issuance of the permit, in order to ensure uninterrupted enjoyment of your right to reside in Malta.